theOehrly/Fast-F1/README.rst

 Compatibility
 =============

+Starting with the Austrian GP 2020 the API provides the position data in a somewhat different format.
+This currently breaks ALL functionality of the track class.
+Maybe also other functionality.

 Library is fully compatible with 2018 and 2019 season.
 While previous seasons are still accessible and it is possible to obtain general weekend information (basically what you can get from